TestAnything/Specification/tap-version-14-specification.md

 [TAP13](https://testanything.org/tap-version-13-specification.html) consumers
 and producers.

-Harnesses _may_ interpret ostensibly older TAP streams as TAP14.
-That is, they _may_ treat this as a valid and supported Version line while parsing TAP14:
+Harnesses _should_ interpret ostensibly older TAP streams as TAP14.
+That is, they _should_ treat this as a valid and supported Version line while parsing TAP14:

 ```tap
 TAP version 13